31 October 2017: Application deadline for 2018 Master's programmes

 22-23 August 2017: SETHI explosions

-The North-West University's annual Science, Engineering, Technology, Health and Innovation (SETHI) research showcase and networking event will be taking place on 22 and 23 August 2017.
-This year, the TRADE-DSM™ will also be showcased as part of SETHI.
+The North-West University's annual Science, Engineering, Technology, Health and Innovation (SETHI) research showcase and networking event took place on 22 and 23 August 2017.
+This year, the TRADE-DSM™ was also be showcased as part of SETHI.
 The inclusion of the TRADE-DSM™ underscores the science-based nature of the quantitative and fact-based research that takes place at the TRADE research focus area.
-The TRADE-DSM™ was designed to assist countries and companies in identifying realistic export opportunities.
-For more information regarding the event, contact Ms Marlise Styger.
+The TRADE-DSM™ was designed to assist countries and companies in identifying realistic export opportunities - watch this video for a short summary of the TRADE-DSM™.

 24 July 2017: Guest lecture by Prof Sid Suntrayuth